ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 ### 4. MoveIt! - Enhanced Configuration

 In this step we will enhance the basic MoveIt! configuration generated in step 3.
-We will add support for visual sensors to be able to consider the dynamic environment duriing collision checking.
+We will add support for visual sensors to be able to consider the dynamic environment during collision checking.
 Also we will add controllers that allow us to use MoveIt! with the real robot hardware.

 #### 4.1 Perception

 Out of the box, MoveIt! considers the robot model's own geometric model (URDF) during collision checking to prevent self-collision.
 Also, (known) static obstacles given as geometric primitives (i.e. box, cylinder, sphere) or meshes (i.e. from CAD data) can be added to the _Planning Scene_ at runtime.
 This will be shown in the last chapter of this tutorial ("Scripting API").
-As in most real worl scenarios, the environment is not completely known, it changes over time or simply cannot be modeled accurately.
+As in most real world scenarios, the environment is not completely known, it changes over time or simply cannot be modeled accurately.
 Then visual sensors can be used to detect the current scene.

 MoveIt! uses a concept called _Planning Scene_ to provide information about an environment situation.
 The Planning Scene combines the following information:
 * __Robot State:__ The state of the robot, i.e. its joint configuration